FIWARE/test.Functional/API.test/data.Cygnus/1.7.1/cygnus.storage/cygnus.ckan/README.md

 Here the sections to change:
 1.	*General configuration template* - use only the sink and channel that you are using and in this case only ckan-sink and ckan-channel
 2.	*Source configuration* - in the channels properties choose only one (ckan-channel)
-3.	*NGSIMySQLSink configuration* - uncomment all properties and choose for ckan configurations: hosts: ckan, with api_key your API_KEY = 53da9bed-0fca-475c-a837-bebe8339d55d
+3.	*NGSICKANSink configuration* - uncomment all properties and choose for ckan configurations: hosts: ckan, with api_key your API_KEY = 53da9bed-0fca-475c-a837-bebe8339d55d

 **`cygnus_instance_ckan.conf`**